-I am a PhD student at the Zoologische Staatssammlung München (ZSM), Ludwig-Maximilians-Universität München, and Technische Universität Braunschweig.
-I am conducting research on the reptiles and especially amphibians of Madagascar, under the supervision of Dr. Frank Glaw and Professor Miguel Vences.
+I am a researcher at the Zoologische Staatssammlung München (ZSM) and Technische Universität Braunschweig.
+I study the reptiles and amphibians of Madagascar.

 My primary research interests lie in the evolutionary history and biogeography of the herpetofauna of Madagascar, where I have been conducting research of increasing sincerity since 2005.
 My work centres around evolution, systematics, taxonomy, and osteology of the reptiles and amphibians of Madagascar.
 For a detailed summary of my current projects, click here.